matiasgoco/Lab_Notebook/_posts/2023-01-30-Genomic-DNA-Clean.md

 1. Warm DNA elution buffer (10mM tris HCL) to 70 Celsius degrees.
 2. Transfer 20-100 ul of DNA into a 1.5 ml tube.
-3. Add double the DNA volume (40-200 ul) of DNA binding buffer to each tube
+3. Add double the DNA volume (40-200 ul) of DNA binding buffer to each tube.
-4. Vortex briefly to mix thouroughly.
+4. Vortex briefly to mix thoroughly.
-5. Transfer mixture (60-300 ul) to a Zymo spin column.
+5. Transfer the mixture (60-300 ul) to a Zymo spin column.
 6. Centrifuge for 30 sec at 3,500 – 5,000 x g.
 7. Discard the flow-through.
 8. Add 40-200 ul of DNA wash buffer to the column.